brycewray/hugo-site/content/posts/2019/07/roger-copy.md

 For that, I needed a good Git client on each of my iOS devices.
 Anything less would be not only counter-productive but also potentially data-destroying.
 (Yes, you can recover erroneous deletes and such with Git, but why not simply do it right the first time and thus minimize the need for that sort of "Holy [bleep]" moment?)

 Fortunately, I'd been reading for months about the best iOS Git client: the justifiably popular [Working Copy](https://workingcopyapp.com).
 This app from Danish developer [Anders Borum](https://twitter.com/palmin) costs $16 with full capabilities[^remote] unlocked across your iOS devices.
-You can do a free trial of the full-power version for a few days; but, if your use case is anything close to mine, the $16 purchase---plus about $9 every time a major revision comes out, generally once a year or so---is an absolute no-brainer.
+You can do a free trial of the full-power version for a few days; but, if your use case is anything close to mine, the $16 purchase --- plus about $9 every time a major revision comes out, generally once a year or so --- is an absolute no-brainer.
 This app is astoundingly solid.
 As far as I'm concerned, it stands miles above the competition.

 [^remote]: The most notable example of what the paid version can do is pushing to a remote repo.
 In fact, this capability's being locked behind a paywall is probably the only reason this app gets a 4.9 rating on the App Store instead of a 5.0.
 But, once again I say: for what I want to do, it's a classic case of "Take my money."